malu80/Thoughtworks/README.md

 Mediawiki as Deployment:

-I created Deployment for Mediawiki as this is a now designed as stateless  ( DB Stateful set has to be running before the deployment of Mediawiki)
+1. I created Deployment for Mediawiki as this is a now designed as stateless  ( DB Stateful set has to be running before the deployment of Mediawiki)
+2. Service  created with Nodeport